FEAR (FEAR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FEAR Historical Price

-According to the latest data gathered on FEAR live price page, the current price of FEAR is 0.008048USD.
+According to the latest data gathered on FEAR live price page, the current price of FEAR is 0.007847USD.
 The circulating supply of FEAR(FEAR) is

 In the past 24 hours, FEAR has shown a price movement of